godot-escoria/escoria-docs/api/AnimBlockCommand.md

 `anim_block object name [reverse]`

-Executes the animation specified in "name" on "object", while blocking.
+Executes the animation specified in "name" on "object" while blocking other events from starting.
 The next command in the event will be executed when the animation is finished playing.

 **Parameters**